vfarcic/devops26/manuscript/02-intro.md

 Next, we'll be asked a few questions related to Git and GitHub.
 You should be able to answer those.
 In most cases, all you have to do is confirm the suggested answer by pressing the enter key.
 As a result, `jx` will store the credentials internally so that it can continue interacting with GitHub on our behalf.
 It will also install the software necessary for correct functioning of those environments (Namespaces) inside our cluster.

-A few moments later, Jenkins & friends will be up and running, and you should see the password in the output (it should be `admin`).
-You'll also notice that Jenkins is now accessible through `http://jenkins.jx.[THE_IP_OF_YOUR_LB].nip.io`.

 We're almost done.
 Only one question is pending. `Select the organization where you want to create the environment repository?` Choose one from the list.

 The process will create two GitHub repositories; `environment-jx-rocks-staging` that describes the staging environment and `environment-jx-rocks-production` for production.
 Those repositories will hold the definitions of those environments.
 For example, when you decide to promote a release to production, your pipelines will not install anything directly.
 Instead, they will push changes to `environment-jx-rocks-production` which, in turn, will trigger another job that will comply with the updated definition of the environment.

 That's GitOps

 Nothing is done without recording a change in Git.
-Of course, for that process to work, we need new jobs in Jenkins, so the process created two jobs that correspond to those repositories.
+Of course, for that process to work, we need new jobs in Jenkins X, so the process created two jobs that correspond to those repositories.
 We'll discuss the environments in greater detail later.

 Finally, the `kubectl` context was changed to point to the `jx` Namespace, instead of `default`.